Where Have All the Trek Sites Gone?

 Many Star Trek sites appeared in the wake of the announcement or the launch of a new series, and many disappeared soon after the end of that series, even after years of frequent updates.
 But general internet trends always played a role just as well in the decision if and what kind of websites the fans created.

 Looking back at the beginning, after the primordial era of Usenet and newsgroups, it was the personal websites that paved the way for the Trek fandom into the internet in the first half of the 1990s.
 It seems that Star Trek was among the among the most popular topics of the early internet because computer geeks, the only people with modem access in those days, very often used to be Trek fans as well.
 1994 was the birth year of Star Trek WWW by Luca Sambucci, which is still occasionally referred to as the "Mother of all Star Trek Sites" today, though the site stopped updating as soon as in January 1998.
-It never consisted of much more than a link list, however, Star Trek WWW with its groundbreaking LCARS-like layout used to be the hub of Trek-related internet activities for the barely four years of its useful existence.
+It never consisted of much more than a link list, yet Star Trek WWW with its groundbreaking LCARS-like layout used to be the hub of Trek-related internet activities for the barely four years of its useful existence.
 We need to keep in mind that there was no Google yet and that older search engines like Altavista were still in a developmental phase when Star Trek WWW already had most Trek sites at the surfer's fingertips.
-Other fan websites made well before the turn of the century constituted first efforts to collect pictures and data on Star Trek, or they were geeky places like Jason Hinson's Physics and Star Trek - the latter still with the now bland "university-style" layout on the sub-pages.
+Other fan websites made well before the turn of the century constituted first efforts to collect pictures and data on Star Trek, or they were geeky places like Jason Hinson's Physics and Star Trek with its simplistic "university-style" layout on the sub-pages still today.

 The real boom, with always more complex Trek websites popping up every few days, lasted from 1996 to 2001.
 It was made possible by the large-scale connection of universities and some time later of companies and home offices to the internet.
 Powerful WYSIWYG (What You See Is What You Get) editors allowed the creation of relatively clean HTML code (for which a strict standard was not yet implemented and was not desired by browser and software manufacturers).
 For the first time there was no need to check the HTML in the text editor too often.
 This was an indispensable prerequisite to create websites that consisted of more than just a few pages and that included a navigation structure.
 While domain name hosting was not yet affordable, university or company servers were often "misused" to host personal websites.
 Also, free hosts were still considered a good option despite the already beginning pollution of otherwise well-designed websites with increasingly annoying banners or pop-ups.
 Many major Trek websites were born in this era.
 Almost of them have either vanished completely, such as Pedro's Shiporama or Medical Log: Supplemental; or they stopped updating, such as Star Trek Dimension (which is being preserved by EAS) or LCARScom.net.
 Few places like Daystrom Institute Technical Library or EAS are still alive and thriving.